 Chronic Fatigue from Pregnancy

 The first trimester can also cause chronic fatigue.
-Proper nutrition and hydration can alleviate some of this fatigue to help you get through this phase of pregnancy.
-Our IV treatment for pregnancy includes fluids and critical nutrients to supplement your diet.
+Proper nutrition and hydration can alleviate some of this fatigue and help you get through this phase of pregnancy.
+Our drip for weakness in pregnancy includes fluids and critical nutrients to supplement your diet.

 How to Alleviate the Symptoms of Morning Sickness & Dehydration